 Nicole L. Woods is a historian of modern and contemporary art history, criticism, and cultural theory at the University of Notre Dame.
-Her research focuses on the Euro-American neo-avant-gardes, performance and conceptual art, intersectional feminism, taste cultures, and the history of photography and time-based media.
+Her research focuses on the Euro-American neo-avant-gardes, performance and conceptual art, intersectional feminism, critical theory, globalism and taste cultures, and the history of photography and time-based media.
 Her current book project is the first in-depth study of the diverse practice of pioneering Fluxus artist, Alison Knowles (under contract, University of Chicago Press).
-She is the scholarly consultant for the first retrospective of Knowles’s life and work (Berkeley Art Museum, fall 2020).
+She is the scholarly consultant for the first retrospective of Knowles’s life and work (Berkeley Art Museum, fall 2021).
 A second project surveys the convergence of feminism, political radicalism, and expanded media art practices in the late 1960s-1970s.
-Woods’s interdisciplinary approach includes a reexamination of the widespread use of food as an object of consumption and critique in the work of several visual artists, including Martha Rosler, Gordon Matta-Clark, Bonnie Shirk, and Rirkrit Tiravanija.
-She is presently writing an article on African-American painter Bob Thompson and his role in early Happenings.
+Woods’s interdisciplinary approach includes a reexamination of the widespread use of food as an object of consumption and a form of political critique in the work of several visual artists, including Martha Rosler, Gordon Matta-Clark, Bonnie Shirk, and Rirkrit Tiravanija.
+She is presently writing an article on African-American painter Bob Thompson and his role in early Happenings, for which she was recently awarded a Warhol Foundation Arts Writers Grant.
 Her essays and criticism have appeared in Art Journal, Performance Research, X-TRA: A Contemporary Art Quarterly, Radical Philosophy, caa.reviews, and the Walker Art Center.

 Before joining the AAHD department, Woods taught at the University of California, Irvine and Loyola Marymount University, Los Angeles.
 Her teaching surveys the history of modern and contemporary art, especially in Western Europe and the Americas.
 Courses include: Global Modern/Contemporary Art; 20th Century Modernism; 19th Century European Art; Performance Art and the Body; Pop/Fluxus/ Minimalism; and the History of Photography.
 Specialized seminars have covered topics such as: social activism and post-studio art practice; the historical avant-gardes; institutional critique and conceptual art.